WRGII/CARERVIEW/README.md

 # CarerView - Daily functional assessment system easy!

-For family and professional caregivers to record daily observations using ADA and OT categories.
+For family caregivers to record and discuss daily observations using ADA and OT categories.

 ## Features

 ### For Caregivers
-- **Interactive Scoring**: 1-10 sliders with per-question and bulk save options
+- **Interactive Scoring**: 1-5 sliders with per-question and bulk save options
 - **ADA/OT Definitions**: Accessible tooltips with professional definitions
 - **ADA/OT Categories and Questions**: Guiding the Caregiver through daily observations step-by-step.
 - **Export Capabilities**: DOCX and CSV exports for individual observations